-- You should be able to understand the information that is given to you.
-The language should be easy to understand and the information should be available in alternative languages or formats if required; and - You should be told who to contact if you want to discuss the information that has been provided and anything you do not understand will be explained to you.
+- ✓ You should have access to relevant information at an early stage and at appropriate points in the process.
+This should include information on procedures, your role in them (if any), reports on progress (giving an explanation of any delays) and outcomes of criminal proceedings, and where, if possible, you can get further information and assistance; - ☑ You should be able to understand the information that is given to you.
+The language should be easy to understand and the information should be available in alternative languages or formats if required; and - ☑ You should be told who to contact if you want to discuss the information that has been provided and anything you do not understand will be explained to you.